Add to your Claude Code skills

 by tobihagemann

-A composable dev process for Claude Code, packaged as modular skills.
+A composable dev process for agentic coding harnesses, packaged as modular skills.
+Turbo has sibling editions for Claude Code and Codex.

 # Add to your Claude Code skills